Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Prime Minister shares the loss of life and property of the people of Dien Bien when the flood swept through.

 Currently, the villagers are receiving help from the police and army to overcome the consequences and have built tents to live in temporarily.
-When asked about the secret to gaining the trust of the villagers, Mr. Thi humbly said that it was probably because he had always devoted himself to the villagers.
+When asked about the secret to gaining the trust of the villagers, Mr. Thi humbly said that perhaps it was because he had always devoted himself to the villagers.

 Source: https://khoahocdoisong.vn/khoanh-khac-sinh-tu-truong-ban-cuu-90-nguoi-trong-dem-lu-quet-kinh-hoang-post2149043899.html